 While quite a few times I have been to Mumbai and Pune, I never got a chance to visit this in-between heavenly place called “Lonavala”, but always remained in my to-visit list.
 As an exciting traveler and based in Chennai, I always wanted to escape the heat and humidity and experience the natural beauty of Lonavala.
-Finally, 2 weeks back I had a business meet in Mumbai and greatly I managed to grab a day from my busy schedule to explore 625 meters above sea level, Lonavala with few of my friends.
-Thanks to monsoon that arrived late this year, it was just the right time for us get started.
+Finally, 2 weeks back I had a business meeting in Mumbai and greatly I managed to grab a day from my busy schedule to explore 625 meters above sea level, Lonavala with few of my friends.
+Thanks to the monsoon that arrived late this year, it was just the right time for us to get started.
 Otherwise, the ideal time to visit Lonavala is between June-September, when the rain hardly agrees to stop.
-Since we were in a leisure mood, didn’t want to explore all places notably in Lonavala but our target was just to hang around and have good time.
+Since we were in a leisure mood, I didn’t want to explore all places notably in Lonavala but our target was just to hang around and have a good time.

-The day started at 5am for us as we head into the cab to reach the destination.
-This is place is located 96 KM away from Mumbai (accessible from express highway) and I must say the travel itself looked like the destination.
-The greenery, blooming picturesque view, wonderful tunnels and occasional rain droplets made our entire drive extremely pleasant.
-We reached around 8am and decided to quit cab, as trek was more fun to choose.
+The day started at 5 am for us as we head into the cab to reach the destination.
+This is place is located 96 KM away from Mumbai (accessible from the express highway) and I must say the travel itself looked like the destination.
+The greenery, blooming picturesque view, wonderful tunnels, and occasional rain droplets made our entire drive extremely pleasant.
+We reached around 8 am and decided to quit cab, as the trek was more fun to choose.
 Our first point was “Bushy Dam” which is the most sought after place for visitors.
 You have to climb a little to reach the dam (without footwear and rent cost for footwear is 20rs) and this view was breathtaking.

-Moving ahead, it was already 11am and planned to trek till tiger’s leap which is about 4-5 km from bushy dam.
-Trekking was the most enjoyable part of the journey; the climate was superb to walk with rain showering once in a while with cool wind making the atmosphere so charming.
+Moving ahead, it was already 11 am and planned to trek till tiger’s leap which is about 4-5 km from the bushy dam.
+Trekking was the most enjoyable part of the journey; the climate was superb to walk with rain showering once in a while with the cool wind making the atmosphere so charming.
 The juicy sweet corn (maize) served with chili powder, lemon and salt is not something to be ignored.
 It was almost a challenge to trek around this mountain region; however, being an experienced trekker this was not scary at all.

 We came down pretty fast and stopped near the bus stop to find a good pure vegetarian hotel in Lonavala.
 And we found hotel Chandralok (located near the bus stop), one of the best budget hotels I would say in Lonavala.
-I had lip smacking pure veg thali that included Roti, Sabji, Dal, Rice, Raita, Sweet Dish and lot more, served with upmost love and respect by waiters that most other hotels fail to offer.
+I had lip-smacking pure veg thali that included Roti, Sabji, Dal, Rice, Raita, Sweet Dish and lot more, served with utmost love and respect by waiters that most other hotels fail to offer.
 Rates were reasonable, but most importantly the food was awesome!